| CHAPTER D29 WITNESSING AND CONTENDING FOR THE FAITH |

 whom the first type of Christian is successful.

-because they fear trained and disciplined opponents.
-Some have even prominently
+contact with them because they fear trained and disciplined opponents.
+Some

-bother these Christians that they lack the training, the discipline, and the
+It doesn’t even bother these Christians that they lack the training, the

 Beginning